 Most recruiting doesn’t really turn up until the end of January.
 But just earlier is better.
 You also need to build in some buffer time because you’re going to need to have some conversations with your board.
 I would not just present the plan like, “Wow.
 Here it is.”
 I would be having side conversations with them while you’re building it, checking in, making sure you are consistent with what their assumptions are.
 And it’s very common for board members to not approve the plan on first blush and send you back to the drawing board a little bit.
 And often, they just want to see a more aggressive plan because they’ve invested a lot of capital in this company.
 They want to see it produce big numbers and a big exit out of it.
 This is why they’re going to challenge you to be more aggressive.

-And then the final aspect of financial planning for 2021 is really the execution.
+And then the final aspect of financial planning for a startup is really the execution, and comparing your results against your plan.
 And a lot of it is getting those orders in for CapEx, getting HR, getting recruiting ramped up, making the time in your schedule and team members’ schedules to actually do the interviewing and attract really good people.
 One of the big reasons I see our clients miss their numbers, if they do miss them, is because their plan was predicated on bringing a certain number of contributors, whether it’s developers or salespeople into the organization.
 And they’re just late hiring those people.

 By default, they just end up missing their numbers by a quarter.
 Thus, the faster you can execute this plan, the faster you are going to get those people in the door and start making positive progress in 2021.
 Your valuation will also go up if you’re raising more money.
 You have more traction.
 You’ll have a happier team and you’ll have a happier board.